ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 (The linear algebra and applications of index types are outside the scope of this post but I'll note where these indexes are _generally_ useful inline.)

-    - [DEFAULT] Euclidean distance (TL;DR geospatial, measurements, color space, etc.)
+    - [DEFAULT] Euclidean distance (geospatial, measurements, color space, etc.)
-    - Cosine similarity (TL;DR semantic/similarity search)
+    - Cosine similarity (semantic/similarity search)
-    - Negative inner product (TL;DR recommendations and more efficient than cosine for L2-normalized vectors)
+    - Negative inner product (recommendations and more efficient than cosine for L2-normalized vectors)

 Each metric type has a corresponding comparison function: `array_distance`, `array_cosine_distance` and `array_negative_inner_product`.